vmueller13/Profit-Loss-Calculator/README.md

 After that, I totaled the votes and found the winner of the election by looking for the max value in the candidate dictionary.
 I converted the number into a percentage and added the % symbol on line 40.
 From there, I was able to print the results to the terminal and write the output to a new file titled 'electionresults.txt'.

+Struggles
+I struggled with the syntax of the dictionaries and how to extract the key and value that I wanted.
+I also consistently forget to start my code by setting the variables to 0 or an empty list etc. Lastly, I could not figure out how to get the analysis txt file to be located in the correct folder by using the code.
+Eventually, I just moved the files into the correct folder, but that move is not reflected in my code.

 Sources:
 For this assignment, I worked closely with classmates Saroja Shrestha and Taniya Talukdar.
 I referenced a Git Hub page for the format of the write portion of both projects and the if statement on line 26 of PyPoll.
 (I have since lost the direct link, apologies.)
-Additionally, I used the websites Slack Overflow and ChatGBT to check my code syntax and solve some of the problems that I ran into with the dictionary.
+Additionally, I used various Slack Overflow articlesand pandas.pydata.org to check my code syntax and solve some of the problems that I ran into with the dictionary.